Is Lantus Right for You? An Evidence-Based Breakdown

 Bottom Line

-Lantus fits into a broader landscape of insulin / insulin analog options.
+Lantus fits into a broader landscape of long-acting basal insulin analog options.
 The right choice for any individual depends on insurance, side-effect tolerance, dosing preference, and prescriber familiarity — usually more than on the molecule itself.
 Multiple randomized controlled trials support its efficacy.
 If you are considering Lantus, talk to a licensed clinician first — particularly if you take other medications.

 Frequently Asked Questions